UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

   - Display all available courses with filtering options:
     - Semester
     - Breadth Requirement
-    - Creadit Weight
+    - Credit Weight
     - Department
-    - COurse Level
+    - Course Level

   - Display courses and course offerings information: Course Description, Meeting Section, Offering, Days of Week, Time, Location

 ### 1.2 Metrics for Measurement
 - Database schema
-  - Include all offerings offered in Winter, Summer, and Fall semesters of 2024 as listed on UTSC Course Timetable Archive
+  - Include all offerings offered in the Winter, Summer, and Fall semesters of 2024 as listed on the UTSC Course Timetable Archive
   - Include all the critical fields listed above (section 1.1) for user accounts, courses and course offerings information

 - User account management